rodber/blog/_posts/2023/2023-06-20-schwager-api.md

 But Schwager differs on several key elements.
 At first, it is white-label as you can define `api` property freely enabling you to set the pace for each project by defining its own API standard.

 Schwager doesn't merge parameters like OpenAPI.
-In Schwager, "path variables" are referred as wildcards and it maps these at path level for all endpoints.
-Body and query parameters have its own respective namespace.
+Path variables are mapped at path level while body and query parameters have its own respective namespace.

 Finally, Schwager enables to define more than one response schema per status code.